PhilippMDoerner/ThreadButler/README.md

 ## General Architecture

 The following statements describe the architecture behind threadButler:
-- 1 ThreadServer is an event-loop running on 1 Thread
+- 1 ThreadServer is an event-loop running on 1 Thread, defined by `proc runServerLoop`
 - Each ThreadServer has a name called `<ThreadName>`
 - Each ThreadServer has 1 dedicated Channel for messages sent to it
 - All Channels are combined into a single hub, the ChannelHub, which is accessible by all threads.